user04f8/Harmonixr/README.md

  - `make preprocess` (runs the preprocessing on the midi files)
  - `make train` (begins model training)

+ `viz.py` was used to create the visualizations, `checkpoint_path` must be set manually.

 In order to delete the virtual environment, run `make clean`, or `make reinstall` if reinstallation is needed.